TimL20/icinga2api_py/doc/14_Client.md

 ## Result

-Objects of the class `Result` are created dynamically (on demand) from `ResultSet` and subclasses (by default) on accessing one item. `Result` objects are (immutable) Mappings (like a Python dict).
-This is extended with parsing accessed attributes like this:
+Objects of the class `Result` are created e.g. dynamically (on demand) from `ResultSet` and subclasses (by default) on accessing one item. `Result` objects are (immutable) Mappings.
+This is extended with parsing accessed sub-attributes with the dot-syntax:
 ```
 value = res["attrs"]["last_check_result"]["output"]
-# Will be the same as
+# Is the same as
 value = res["attrs.last_check_result.output"]
 ```
+Objects of this classes are mappings *and* sequences.
+- Therefore the values method has not only the functionality from `ResultSet` but also that from a mapping (returning a ValuesView).
+Just pass no arguments for the second.
+- The length is always 1 (use `len(result.keys())` to get the number of keys)
+- Iterating will always just yield the object itself (exactly one time) - this is the sequence behavior.

 ## Examples